Feb. 5, 2013

 2010-11 Taneisha Harrison-15.5 ppg (31 games)

-have been at the top of the final stat sheet in 17 combined contests each this season.
+Either Asia Logan or Brianna Kiesel have been at the top of the final stat sheet in 17 combined contests each this season.
 The duo have paced the team in a single game in nine and eight games, respectively.
-Ashlee Anderson

 The Panthers recorded 30 or more paint points in 11 games last season and have reached that mark in nine of 21 games this season.
 After posting more paint points over its first eight opponents this season- opponents have had the upper hand in 11 of past 13 games.
 Pitt has been out-scored in the paint in conference play 258-174.